This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-What is Hypertonic Cerebral Palsy?
+What Is Hypertonic Cerebral Palsy?

 Hypertonic Cerebral Palsy Causes